Great Ridge Wood: Names and ownership

 The 'Great Ridge Wood' is referred to in W. H. Hudson's A Shepherd's Life (1910), in which he reports that in the 19th century the old people of Fonthill Bishop and other villages were allowed to take from it as much dead wood as they could find.

 As with most land in Great Britain, the Great Ridge is owned by people or organisations.
 Much of the area is owned by the Fonthill Estate and they operate timber gathering, shoots and hunts in the area.

 Highwaymen

-In the 18th and 19th centuries, there were notorious highwaymen (armed criminals) who preyed upon stagecoaches on the way to London or Exeter, Devonshire.
+In the 18th and 19th centuries, there were notorious highwaymen (armed criminals) who preyed upon stagecoaches on the way to London or Exeter.

 Legend has it that one highwayman, Jack Hag, lived in the Great Ridge and attacked these coaches.
 One day, local people pursued him into the wood, caught him and executed him by hanging him from an oak tree.
 The oak became known as 'Hag's Oak' and when the tree was blown down in a storm in 2005, an old "rusty cast iron plaque was revealed deep within the tree" after being cut up for timber.
 The only still clear letter was the letter 'H'.